Inverse Problems with Learned Forward Operators: Data-driven regularisation by projection

 To state these conditions, let us apply Gram-Schmidt orthogonalisation to the sequence $\triminf$, obtaining an orthonormal basis $\trimhatinf$ of $\U$.
 Transforming accordingly the training measurements $\trdatainf$, we obtain a corresponding sequence $\trdatahatinf$ such that $A \orthim x^i = \orthim y^i$.
 Expanding the exact solution in the basis $\trimhatinf$, we get

 We are now ready to state our assumptions. \begin{assumption} Coefficients of the expansion~\eqref{eq:exp_u_dagger} are in $\ell^1$, i.e.

 \end{assumption}

-Summability conditions such as \cref{ass:l1_coefs_gt} are common in machine learning and are used to define so-called~\emph{variation norm spaces}~\cite{barron:2008, bach:2017}.
+Summability conditions such as \cref{ass:l1_coefs_gt} are common in machine learning and are used to define so-called~\textit{variation norm spaces}~\cite{barron:2008, bach:2017}.

-\begin{remark} In~\cite{arndt2023invertible}, the authors introduce the so-called \emph{local approximation property} (Theorem 3.1) which requires that the neural network achieves certain approximation rates in the vicinity of the ground truth, but not globally.
+\begin{remark} In~\cite{arndt2023invertible}, the authors introduce the so-called \textit{local approximation property} (Theorem 3.1) which requires that the neural network achieves certain approximation rates in the vicinity of the ground truth, but not globally.
 This turns out to be sufficient for the convergence of regularised solutions.
-On the conceptual level, this assumption is similar to our \cref{ass:l1_coefs_gt} which only requires a certain approximation rate of the ground truth by the subspaces spanned by the training images. \end{remark}
+On the conceptual level, this assumption is similar to our \cref{ass:l1_coefs_gt} which only requires a certain approximation rate by the subspaces spanned by the training images for the ground truth, but not globally on the whole space. \end{remark}

 \begin{assumption} For every $n \in \N$ and any $i \geq n+1$ consider the following expansion of $P_{\Y_n} \orthim y^i \in \Y_n$

 We assume that for every $n \in \N$

 where $C>0$ is a constant independent of $i$ and $n$. \end{assumption} We emphasise that the expansion coefficients $\beta_j^{i,n}$ change with $n$ because $\trdatahat$ is not an orthogonal basis.